Torch Lake (Antrim County, Michigan): Geography

 Torch Lake is part of a watershed that begins in northern Antrim County with Six Mile Lake, which is connected by the Intermediate River with Lake Bellaire.
 The Grass River flows from Lake Bellaire into Clam Lake, which in turn drains into Torch Lake via the short Clam River.
 Torch Lake itself is drained by the Torch River, which flows into Lake Skegemog, which opens into Elk Lake.
 Elk Lake flows into the east arm of Grand Traverse Bay at Elk Rapids.
 This watershed is popularly known as the Chain of Lakes.

 The lake itself is entirely within Antrim County.
 However, the southern shore of the lake serves as part of the actual border between Antrim and Kalkaska counties.
 The lake is located about 17 miles northeast of Traverse City.

 Activities

 The lake is known for nature activities including hiking, canoeing, fishing and diving.
 Owing to the low amount of boat activity, it is a nature-lovers paradise.
-Noted for its exceptional beauty; its waters are unusually clear and exhibit a bright turquoise hue, often resembling Caribbean waters.
-This quality has made the lake a popular spot for the development of resorts and second homes with notables including Kid Rock, Eminem, and Michael Moore owning vacation homes on the lake.
+Noted for its exceptional beauty; its waters are unusually clear and exhibit a bright turquoise hue, often resembling the Caribbean Sea.
+This quality has made the lake a popular spot for the development of resorts and vacation homes.

 At the south end of the lake is a sandbar, locally known as the Torch Lake Sandbar.
 This sandbar is a popular summer tourist destination, especially around the Fourth of July.
-The popular location has been considered controversial by locals, due to boat traffic, and, in 2021, a COVID-19 outbreak among the Fourth of July partygoers.